yxyang05/qtm350-quiz03/README.md

 ## AI-Assisted Programming, Local LLMs, and Cloud Computing

 In this quiz, you will need to complete two activities.
 The first involves creating a custom language model using [Ollama](https://ollama.com/).
 The second involves simple data analysis in Python using [AWS EC2](https://aws.amazon.com/ec2/).
-Both tasks relate to content covered in lectures 11, 13, 14, and 15.

 As we have done in previous quizzes, answers must be in a fork of the quiz repository, whose link you should submit on Canvas.